results on our special

-Some signs that your gutters are blocked will not be visible externally, and some possible internal issues are among the most difficult to rectify.
+Some signs that your type of guttering is blocked will not be visible externally, and some possible internal issues are among the most difficult to rectify.

-A leaking roof or watermarks on ceilings may be due to your guttering overflowing and sending rainwater under your roof, despite the understandably common assumptions that issues of this kind are due to problems with the roof itself or its tiles.
+A leaking roof or watermarks on ceilings may be because of your guttering overflowing and sending rainwater under your roof, despite the understandably common assumptions that issues of this kind are due to problems with the roof itself or its tiles.

 If you see that this is occurring, it’s definitely worth checking your guttering as a matter of urgency.

 Can Blocked Gutters Cause Damp